f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab4.rst

    curl -k https://10.1.10.30/ -H 'Host: site1.com'

 ..
-Note: Since we did nit define the header, the firewall will see the RFC 1918 Addres of the jump host (10.1.10.199) which is allowed
+Note: Since we did not define the header, the firewall will see the RFC 1918 Addres of the jump host (10.1.10.199) which is allowed

 URL: https://site1.com